shubhbhalla/Weather-App/README.md

 # Weather-App

-## This project was made for a coding assignment given by [Orange Topi](https://www.orangetopi.com/).

 - Used [Firebase Auth](https://firebase.google.com/products/auth) for authentication of users.
 - Used [Firebase Firestore](https://firebase.google.com/products/firestore) for data persistance.
 - Used [Styled components](https://styled-components.com/) for css styling.